WHAM-TV: News operation

 WHAM-TV has led the news ratings in Rochester for most of the last four decades.
-The station's lead anchorman, Don Alhart, has been at the station since 1966.
+The station's lead anchorman, Don Alhart, was with the station from June 6, 1966, until his retirement on June 6, 2024.
 As of 2007, portions of WHAM-TV's programming (including its weekday noon newscast) is streamed live on its website.
 On January 15, 2007, the station expanded its weekday morning show to include two hours (7 to 9 a.m.) on WHAM-DT2.
 On September 13, 2010, WHAM-TV became the first station in Rochester to broadcast newscasts in high definition.
-The station debuted an updated logo featuring the "circle 13" design (derivative of the circle 7 logo) similar to fellow ABC affiliate WTVG in Toledo, Ohio.
+The station debuted an updated logo featuring the "circle 13" design (a derivative of the circle 7 logo) similar to fellow ABC affiliate WTVG in Toledo, Ohio.
 The shows on WHAM-DT2 were included in the upgrade and currently can be seen in HD over-the-air or on Spectrum channels 16 and 1212.

 On January 1, 2011, WHAM-DT2 began to air a half-hour 10 p.m. newscast, 13 WHAM News on Rochester's CW.
 The newscast competed primarily with WUHF's WROC-produced newscast.
 On January 1, 2014, after WUHF merged with WHAM, this newscast was moved to the station as 13 WHAM News on Fox Rochester.
-WUHF also added a morning show, Good Day Rochester, airing from 7:00 to 9:00 a.m.
+WUHF also added a morning show, Good Day Rochester, airing from 7 to 9 a.m.
 In September 2014, the Good Day Rochester title was extended to WHAM's morning show, while WUHF also began to simulcast the 6:30 a.m. segment of the program.

-WHAM-TV also provides sports and weather reports for WUTV in Buffalo.
+WHAM-TV also provided sports and weather reports for WUTV in Buffalo from 2021 to 2023.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: